 Pigments on wood and aluminum with rubber

-The six shown here comprise the most number of bats from the original Atwell Tigers ever publicly displayed together.
-The fascinating combination of circumstances that led to their creation can be readily seen.
-Ohio schools were still widely segregated in 1968 and budget shortfalls for predominantly black public schools, like Atwell Elementary, were common.
+The six shown here comprise the most number of original bats publicly displayed together.
+Each one, a trove of historical information.
+For example, Ohio schools were still widely segregated in 1968 and budget shortfalls for predominantly black public schools, like Atwell Elementary, were common.
 School supplies for extra-curricular activities were usually donated so almost no two bats were alike, even before the girls started working on them.
-It’s also apparent that the bats were customized not only with things the team brought with them (grip tape, ballpoint pens, markers) but also materials found in their temporary farmhouse sanctuary (house paint, whittling knife).
-By far the most notable tools in the bats’ construction were the minds of these young women.
-Drawings and colors you’d expect to see on the corners of notebook pages and arm casts cover what are, at least that night, weapons.
+It’s apparent that the bats were customized not only with things the team brought with them (grip tape, ballpoint pens, markers) but also materials found in their temporary sanctuary (house paint, whittling knife).
+However, the most noteworthy tools used in the bats’ construction were the minds of these young women.
+Drawings and bright colors you’d expect to see on casts and textbook margins cover these weapons.

 For more images from the Atwell Tigers collection, click here.
 Click on the + icons below to leave a comment, ask a question, or receive updates.